voxelbonecloud/headless-docker/examples/automod-example.md

-# Auto Mod installation example with ipv6
+# Auto Mod installation example with IPv6
 This example will assume the following.

-- IPV6 is working on the host.
+- IPv6 is working on the host.
 - You have Docker working and have a basic idea how to use it.

-This example will also move all the required environmental variables into the compose file.
-If you are going to host multiple servers in the same stack its recommended to keep using the environmental file for the beta code and steam credentials.
+This example will also move all the required environment variables into the compose file.
+If you are going to host multiple servers in the same stack its recommended to keep using the environment file for the beta code and Steam credentials.

-To get around not setting up IPV6 support in docker bridge networks we will be using host networking mode.
-This will allow resonite to bind to the host interface for opening ports and accepting traffic on the hosts ipv6 address directly.
+To get around not setting up IPv6 support in Docker bridge networks we will be using host networking mode.
+This will allow Resonite to bind to the host interface for opening ports and accept traffic on the hosts IPv6 address directly.

 ```
 services: